-This Easy Pumpkin Cheesecake with Pecan Pie Topping has a gingersnap crust, pumpkin spice flavored filling, and a gooey topping reminiscent of pecan pie.
-Plus, there’s no water bath and no fuss!
+This Easy Pumpkin Cheesecake with Pecan Pie Topping features a gingersnap crust, pumpkin spice flavored filling, and a gooey, pecan pie like topping.

-After we published the recipe for my Double Crust Cheesecake a while back, Ashley added a comment on the blog where she asked about turning the cheesecake base into a pumpkin cheesecake.
+After I published the recipe for my Double Crust Cheesecake a while back, a visitor to the blog left a comment asking about turning the cheesecake base into a pumpkin cheesecake.
+The idea sounded utterly delicious, so I immediately got to work!

-Well, Ashley, after some serious testing, I present my version of pumpkin cheesecake… Easy Pumpkin Cheesecake with Pecan Pie Topping.
+After some serious testing, I present to you my pumpkin cheesecake recipe… Easy Pumpkin Cheesecake with Pecan Pie Topping.
 But this isn’t some basic ol’ pumpkin cheesecake with some pumpkin pie spice thrown in.
 No, ma’am!

 Do I need to use a water bath to bake my cheesecake?